schoffelen/gcmi/README.md

 *  `I = mi_model_gd(x,y,Ym,biascorrect)`

     Calculate MI between a (possibly multidimensional) Gaussian variable x and a discrete y (with values between 0 and Ym-1 inclusive).
 This uses ANOVA style model comparison.
 It provides a lower bound to MI in the 1d case (but not in higher dimensions).

+  *  `I = mi_mixture_gd(x,y,Ym,biascorrect)`

+    Calculate MI between a (possibly multidimensional) Gaussian variable x and a discrete y (with values between 0 and Ym-1 inclusive).
+This uses a Gaussian mixture model.

 *  `I = cmi_ggg(x,y,biascorrect)`